exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 ### Lua Versus Java

 Exasol Virtual Schema for Lua is much faster than the Java Variant.
-The reason for this is that is does not have the overhead of starting the sandbox and runtime environment that Java variant requires.
+The reason for this is that it does not have the overhead of starting the OS container and runtime environment that Java variant requires.
 This allows for much lower query latency.
 Typically, milliseconds instead of seconds.

 EVSL requires Exasol 7.1 or later to run, since Virtual Schema support for the Lua language has been introduced with 7.1.

-### Exasol Virtual Schema Lua Supersedes the Java Variant

-Since the Lua variant is a lot faster, we will retire the Java variant once EVSL is a feature parity (i.e. version 1.0.0) and Exasol 7.0 goes out of support.
-See our [product life cycle](https://www.exasol.com/portal/display/DOWNLOAD/Exasol+Life+Cycle) for details.

 ### Use Cases